playcanvas/playcanvas-sync/README.md

 * When necessary, merge in `git` the branch of another group member into your branch directly or via a main `git` branch, as usual.
 * Merge the same branches in PlayCanvas.
-It does not matter how you resolve conflicts in textual files during PlayCanvas merge (we will suppress them for `local-script` users in the future).
+It does not matter how you resolve conflicts in textual files during PlayCanvas merge (we will suppress them for `playcanvas-sync` users in the future).
 * Use `pcsync pushAll` to apply the `git` merge result to the PlayCanvas merge result.
 * Use `pcsync diffAll` to verify that local and remote files are in sync.